Richard-Sti/csiborgtools/README.md

 ### Gravitational-wave and large-scale structure
 - [ ] Validate the velocity field results agains Supranta data sets.
+- [x] Write code to estimate the enclosed mass and bulk flow.
 - [ ] Write code to estimate the average radial velocity in a spherical shell.
 - [ ] Write code to calculate the power spectrum of velocities.
 - [ ] Estimate the amplitude of the velocity field in radial shells around the observer, estimate analogous results for random simulations, and see if they agree within cosmic variance.
 - [ ] Calculate power spectra of velocities and maybe velocity dispersion.
 - [ ] Make the velocity field data available.

 ### CSiBORG meets X-ray
 - [x] Make available one example snapshot from the simulation.
 Mention the issue with x- and z-coordinates.